 Dedicated staff are the hospice’s greatest asset in its mission to provide consistently high standards of patient and family care.
 We invest time and effort in maintaining a culture that encourages our team to consistently achieve high standards of service.
 We are a charity and charities rely on reputation.
-Our reputation has been built over 30 years of compassionate care and we welcome people to our team who understand the unique requirements of working for a charity and who are passionate about high standards of public service.
+Since opening our doors in 1986, our reputation has been built on compassionate care and we welcome people to our team who understand the unique requirements of working for a charity and who are passionate about high standards of public service.

 We offer excellent careers in palliative care covering a range of medical, nursing and multi-professional disciplines.
 This includes nurses, doctors, nursing auxiliaries, allied health professionals and a family support team.
 We also expect our clinical team to support the wider aims of the hospice by being ambassadors for the care we provide.
-Working conditions are excellent with ratios of staff to patients higher than in the NHS on our in-patient unit, in our Day Hospice centre and in our community based Hospice at Home Team.
+Working conditions are excellent with ratios of staff to patients higher than in the NHS on our in-patient unit and in our community based Hospice at Home Team.

 Competitive salary for the local area.